 C406.2.5.1 L01 Lighting system performance (reserved).
 Reserved for future use

-C406.2.5.2 L02 Enhanced digital high-end trim lighting controls.
-Measure credits shall be achieved where qualifying spaces are no less than 50 percent of the gross project interior floor area exclusive of dwelling and sleeping units within the project shall comply with the requirements of this section.
-Qualifying spaces are those where general lighting is controlled by high-end trim lighting controls complying with the following:
+C406.2.5.2 L02 Enhanced digital lighting controls.
+Measure credits shall be achieved where no less than 50 percent of the gross floor area within the project shall comply with the requirements of this section.